-Whole Class Rewards (Free)
+List of Whole Class Rewards

 - Administrator Shout Out – The principal drops by the classroom to give a personal congratulations to students.
 To make the moment more special, keep the visit a secret from students and/or have the administrator share the message during morning announcements via the school’s intercom.

 - Brain Breaks – While brain breaks are normal components of any teaching day, take a couple of your most popular ones to use as whole class rewards.
 Use this list of brain breaks to brainstorm ideas.

 - Class Spirit Week – Rev up school spirit!
 With students, select a week and pick a theme for each day.
 Everyone dresses according to each day’s theme.
 Suggested themes include popular authors, favorite read alouds, math concepts, and book characters.
 The more creative, the better.

 - Coloring Pages – Crayons aren’t only for preschool and lower elementary-aged kids!
 There’s no shortage of fun coloring pages online that you can print.
 They’re not only enjoyable for students but arguably therapeutic.